jrkosinski/oracle-example/README.md

 - one in */oracle-example/client/*
 - and the other in */oracle-example/oracle/*

+I suggest that you keep the */oracle-example/client/* one open on the left, and the */oracle-example/oracle/* one open on the right, and follow along closely, to avoid confusion.

 ### Compile and Run the Oracle Contract

 - execute the following commands in the */oracle-example/oracle/* terminal: